Spring is an excellent time to check your colonies for disease because the population in the hive is low…er than in summer.

 The general appearance of the brood pattern is regular with no dead larvae or pupae

-Below are a selection of handy disease recognition cards (click to see more) which you should familiarise yourself with.
-Non of it belongs to Barnsley BKA, we have borrowed the text and photos from Bee Base and put them into an easy to use (well I think so) format.
+Below are a selection of handy disease recognition cards (click to see larger versions) which you should familiarise yourself with.
+None of the content belongs to Barnsley BKA; we have borrowed the text and photos from Bee Base and put them into an easy to use (well we think so) format.

 Bee Base is an important resource for all beekeepers and you should be registered with them, and your apiaries marked, so that you can get updates about disease in your area.